SharonV33/guess-that-album/README.md

 I set a timeout in my project of 3 seconds to keep the un-blurred album on screen for a bit.
 Lastly, I emit a message with the type 'newAlbum'.
 This re-runs the function which saves a random album into the localstorage of the server and places this image into the page.
 After this the cycle starts again.

+## Real time events
+When you are playing a game online with a few friends, you want to know right away if someone scores a point.
+Constantly refreshing your browser can become quite tedious and annoying.
+This is why I implemented a few real time events into the album guesser.
+All of these events play out when a user correctly guesses the current album.
+The first thing thar happens is that the album de-blurs, showing which album it was.
+The name of the user who made the correct guess will appear on the screen at this same moment, showing all users who won that round.
+As soon as these 2 events start, a timer is set for 3 seconds.
+After this, the user with the winning guess will be added to the scoreboard with their new score.
+Then, a new album will be loaded and blurred so that a new round can start

 ## Data management
 Data lifecycle diagram
 <img src="https://i.ibb.co/JrLJ7gm/Screenshot-2021-04-13-at-12-23-24.png" width="500">